 The European Commission's Joint Research Center (JRC) maintains a list of the notifications of these field trials submitted to EU countries' Competent Authorities under Part B of Directive 2001/18/EC both for GE plants and for GE organisms other than plants.
-Spain leads the number of accumulated notifications of experimental field trials for GE plants with 17 notifications in the last few years (2016 to 2022) while Sweden has 16, Belgium 8, Czech Republic 4 and the United Kingdom 9.
+Spain and Sweden lead the number of accumulated notifications of experimental field trials for GE plants with 25 notifications in the last few years (2014 to 2023), Belgium 10 and Czech Republic 6.
 Some public institutions that conduct laboratory research enter into partnerships with private companies to carry out field trials in other countries.
 The number of field trials actually conducted may be lower than the number of notifications.
 A report on the management of field trials can be found here.